Van Scrappage Scheme 2023: A Comprehensive Guide

 Van owners of non-compliant ULEZ autos will be pleased to hear the new 2023 scrappage scheme is now open for applications.
 Eligible drivers of light commercial vehicles can take advantage of the scheme and upgrade to a van that meets current Euro 6 emission standards.

-Facilitated by Transport for London (TfL) the scheme is designed to support sole traders, micro businesses (up to 10 employees) and registered charities that don’t meet the ULEZ standards.
-Only individuals and organisations within all 33 boroughs of Greater London (including the City of London) can apply for the 2023 van scrappage scheme.
+Facilitated by Transport for London (TfL) the scheme is designed to support sole traders, micro-businesses (up to 10 employees) and registered charities that don’t meet the ULEZ standards.
+As of June 2023, small businesses with up to 50 employees are also eligible to apply.
+Only individuals and organisations within all 33 district of Greater London (including the City of London) can apply for the 2023 scrappage scheme.

 There are six options available for eligible applicants to choose from, they are: